cwohlman/meteor-useful-collections/README.md

     // etc.
 ```

+**However...** we can't implement server-side hooks this way or they wouldn't get called when the client performs inserts/updates/removes, so we do (lazily) monkey patch the different modifier methods on a collection.

 This constructor is easy to use, just call it the same way you would call Mongo.Collection, or you can pass an existing collection as the first argument and we'll wrap that.

 **Watch-out**